nimble-dev/nimbleHMC/joss/paper/paper.md

 ```

 A `nimble` model object is now built.
-The argument `buildDerivs = TRUE` affects derivatives of likelihood calculations
+The argument `buildDerivs = TRUE` allows derivatives of likelihood calculations
 to be built into the model object to support
 derivative-based algorithms -- here, HMC sampling.